1987–88 Detroit Pistons season

-Game 6 saw a remarkable performance, as Pistons star Isiah Thomas went down with a gruesome ankle injury.
-On the sidelines, camera shots displayed the critical condition of Thomas’s foot, as he could barely fit his shoe back on, but Thomas insisted on playing.
-Hobbling badly for the rest of the game, the Pistons guard put on a show, scoring 25 points in the third quarter, and 43 points in the game.
+Game 6 of the Finals saw a remarkable performance, as Thomas went down with a gruesome ankle injury; on the sidelines, camera shots displayed the critical condition of Thomas's foot, as he could barely fit his shoe back on, but he insisted on playing.
+Hobbling badly for the rest of the game, Thomas put on a show, scoring 25 points in the third quarter, and 43 points in the game.

-In the closing seconds, with the Pistons ahead, there was a controversial call on Pistons center Bill Laimbeer.
-Lakers center Kareem Abdul-Jabbar feinted over his right shoulder to the middle, then pivoted to his left for his classic sky hook along the baseline.
-Laimbeer raised his hands straight above his head to show he wasn’t fouling and yet was called for what Laker coach Pat Riley would call a "phantom foul."
-The Pistons lost 103–102 as Abdul-Jabbar made both free throws, and then, with a very limited Thomas for game 7, the Lakers took the title with a 108–105 victory in Los Angeles.
-Pistons owner Bill Davidson said, "Well, the worst loss was out in LA when I was in the room with David Stern getting ready to accept the trophy, and they call a foul on Bill Laimbeer against Kareem.
-Bill pulled down a clean rebound, and Hugh Evans calls a foul.
-You know that he was set up, and you know … I don’t say he had a bet on the game, but that was … that was unconscionable!
-And that cost us a championship, which we should have had.
-Which we had."
+In the closing seconds, with the Pistons ahead, there was a controversial call on Laimbeer.
+Lakers center Kareem Abdul-Jabbar feinted over his right shoulder to the middle, then pivoted to his left for his classic sky hook along the baseline; Laimbeer raised his hands straight above his head to show he was not fouling, and yet was called for what Laker coach Pat Riley would call a "phantom foul".
+The Pistons lost 103–102 as Abdul-Jabbar made both free throws, and then, with a very limited Thomas for Game 7, the Lakers took the title with a 108–105 victory in Los Angeles.

-Detroit was led on the season by Thomas (19.5 ppg, 8.4 apg, NBA All-Star), forward Adrian Dantley (20.0 ppg), and guard Joe Dumars (14.2 ppg).
-As the season came to a close, Game 5 of Finals was the franchise's last game at the Pontiac Silverdome, as they would move to another Detroit-area suburban arena, the purpose-built Palace of Auburn Hills, the following season.
+Game 5 of the Finals was the franchise's last game at the Pontiac Silverdome, as the Pistons would move to another Detroit-area suburban arena, the purpose-built arena known as The Palace of Auburn Hills, the following season.